Snake River Plain (ecoregion): Eastern Snake River Basalt Plains (12g)

-The Eastern Snake River Basalt Plains ecoregion is a large irregular plain at an elevation of 3,700 to 6,400 feet (1,128 to 1,951 m), with shallow, stony soils that are unsuitable for cultivation.
+The Eastern Snake River Basalt Plains ecoregion is a large irregular plain at an elevation of 3,700 to 6,400 ft (1,128 to 1,951 m), with shallow, stony soils that are unsuitable for cultivation.
 Only small areas have soils deep enough to be farmed under sprinkler irrigation.
 Rangeland is widespread and contrasts with the cropland of other subregions in the Snake River Plain.
 Potential natural vegetation is mostly sagebrush and bunchgrass, with basin and Wyoming big sagebrush, Thurber needlegrass, Indian ricegrass, bitterbrush, bluegrass, and cheatgrass.
 Saline areas feature fourwing saltbush, shadscale, and winter fat.
 The region is cool enough to have some regeneration capacity and still contains native plants, unlike the Mountain Home Uplands to the west.
 By far the largest of the Snake River Plain subregions, it covers 6426 sqmi in southern Idaho, including part of the Craters of the Moon National Monument and Idaho National Engineering Laboratory.

 Mountain Home Uplands (12h)

 The Mountain Home Uplands ecoregion consists of arid, shrub- and grass-covered plains with hills and basalt-capped buttes.
-Elevation varies from 2,500 to 4,300 feet (762 to 1,311 m), with some buttes up to 5000 ft.
+Elevation varies from 2,500 to 4,300 ft (762 to 1,311 m), with some buttes up to 5000 ft.
 It is mostly rangeland and is sparsely populated, unlike regions to the west and east.
 It is flanked by foothills to the north and south and by the Magic and Treasure Valleys to the east and west.
 Today, it supports cheatgrass, crested wheatgrass, medusahead wildrye, Wyoming and basin big sagebrush, alkali sagebrush, and antelope bitterbrush.
 Stock carrying capacity is low.
 Native grasses are much rarer and vegetative regeneration capacity is more limited than in the cooler Eastern Snake River Basalt Plains, which has more available moisture.
 The second largest of the Snake River Plain subregions, it covers 2945 sqmi in southern Idaho, along the I-84 corridor between Boise and Gooding.